Frozen Shoulder Surgery and

 - Before exercise or workouts to warm up your shoulder to prevent re-injury.

-- Before and after surgery during rehabilitation to warm up your shoulder before physical therapy exercising or stretching.
+- Before and after surgery during rehabilitation to warm up your shoulder before exercising or stretching.

 - Anytime you feel your joint has stiffened up, is tight and your mobility is reduced causing you more pain.